stLoiz/react-hooks-sample/README.md

 **You can skip step 3 and just ask me to give you the .env file**

 3. Create the database
  I used [firebase](https://firebase.google.com/?gclid=EAIaIQobChMIpNfBiZqd6QIVlO7tCh3_xQDlEAAYASAAEgImxfD_BwE) to create a dummy database.
+You can do the same as it is really quick:

- Click on the above link and create a project.
-Then configure the database rules under the databse tab by adding the following json:
+ Click on this [link](https://firebase.google.com/?gclid=EAIaIQobChMIpNfBiZqd6QIVlO7tCh3_xQDlEAAYASAAEgImxfD_BwE) and create a project.
+Then configure the database rules under the database tab by adding the following json:

  `{
   "rules": {